mvolkmann/blog/src/htmx.md

 - Learn how to automatically refresh browser on code save.
 - Should you use auto focus for the new to do input?
 - Can you use JavaScript code in place of hyper script code?
-- Study how HTMX supports dialogue boxes.
+- Study how htmx supports dialogue boxes.
-- Study Alpine JS and consider using it with HTMX
+- Study Alpine JS and consider using it with htmx.
-- Read essays by Carson Gross on the HTMX website.
+- Read essays by Carson Gross on the htmx website.

 - `hx-push-url="true"` provides history support so the back button can go to a previous state of the UI.
 Try this!